 All these inputs collectively, e.g., as result of their individual accuracy (definition: ‘accuracy reflects how close a measurement is to a known or accepted value’), will add a level of uncertainty to the simulation output.

-In other words; how close the actual job results are to the predicted output?
-Obviously, for us it is just going to be a single output, the simulation report.
+In other words; how close are the actual job results to the predicted output?
+Obviously, for us, it is just going to be a single output, the simulation report.
 However, what we don’t see is the wide spread of possible outputs derived from individual value’s standard deviation, for the data derived from models (definition: “standard deviation is a measure that is used to quantify the amount of variation or dispersion of a set of data values”) or certainty, for the variable information.

-This means ‘cost’, but you should know by now that data collection, logging (4-arm caliper, formation evaluation, etc.), and data processing and reservoir engineering, is similar to buying an old car: you invest at the beginning, with repairs, new parts, etc., but if you do things right your cost should reduce in time to a minimum, depending on model, year, etc.
+This means ‘cost’, but you should know by now that data collection, logging (4-arm caliper, formation evaluation, etc.), and data processing and reservoir engineering, is similar to buying an old car.
+You invest at the beginning, with repairs, new parts, etc. If you do things right, your cost should reduce in time to a minimum, depending on the model, year, etc.

-Well, I know in these terms, this seems like a worthless pursue of job success.
+Well, I know in these terms, this seems like a worthless pursuit of job success.
 And that is because we know that at least one key element: accuracy of the input data, in a greater or minor degree, will always be questionable.
 So, what do we do?.

-Yes, it is correct, for those of you asking, we are not going to get the right value for all the variables, but we are going to find, if we do it right, what variables are affecting more the output and work on them to make the next job better, if we are coming from a failure, or to reproduce it, if we are coming from a success.
-The 3rd key element is: Post job simulation or job results analysis.
+Yes, it is correct, for those of you asking, we are not going to get the right value for all the variables.
+We are going to find, if we do it right, which variables are affecting the output more, and work on them to make the next job better.
+(This is if we are coming from a failure, or to reproduce it, if we are coming from a success).
+The crucial 3rd element is…

-I hope this post is helpful in removing the generalized concept, that cementing is a given once you have done the “hard” part: drilling the well.
+I hope this post is helpful in removing the generalized concept, that cementing is a given once you have done the ‘hard’ part: drilling the well.
 Proper cementing requires adaptable engineering to the true requirements of the well.
 Are you ready to see those?